Last Modified: Fri, December 16, 2011

 As daunting as the problems might appear at the onset, there are solutions!
 Like the old cliche says, if there is a will, there is a way.
 When it comes to OTR & RV installations, a good dose of iron will might very well be an necessary ingredient!
 Or at least, so it seems.

-Most of what you read here is not first hand knowledge as I have never been an OTR driver, or an RV owner, albeit I've had a goodly amount of wheel time in both.
+SR-PodMost of what you read here is not first hand knowledge as I have never been an OTR driver, or an RV owner, albeit I've had a goodly amount of wheel time in both.
 Rather it has been garnered from other amateurs who have found a solution.
 I do need to thank all those folks in general, and specifically Peter Naumburg, K5HAB, who has entrusted his rather expensive RV to me on more than one occasion.
-And to Chris Brand, KD4EUQ (sk), for his input as well.

 Incidentally, the term RV can also be applied to motor homes, travel trailers, or even large vans, as they all have similar installation issues.
-If your RV is a trailer pulled by a diesel pickup, you might want to read this article.
+This includes the r-Pod shown at right.

-The most important part of any mobile operation is the antenna system.
+K5HABThe most important part of any mobile operation is the antenna system.
 In other words, the antenna, and the ground plane it is mounted over.
 Depending on the make, model, and year, OTR and RV bodies may be made of fiberglass and/or plastic resins and/or aluminum.
 Some older model may be steel, at least in part.
 The roofs on some models are rubber based, and even when they're not, the material is usually very thin.
 These facts may eliminate standard types of antenna mounting schemes, and present ground plane issues.
-As I have stated many times within these pages, it is the metal mass directly under the antenna, not alongside, that counts.
+As I have stated many times within these pages, it is the metal mass directly under the antenna, not what's alongside, that counts.
 Again, ground straps are not a substitute for a ground plane.

-On OTR and RV models, the hood and fenders are often hinged just behind the front bumper negating that as a mounting area, unless special mounting arrangements are made (see tow hook install at right).
+K5HAB RVOn OTR and RV models, the hood and fenders are often hinged just behind the front bumper negating that as a mounting area, unless special mounting arrangements are made (see tow hook install at right).
 Fairing, and other streamlining body panels shorten the list even more.
 Mounting behind the cabin on OTR trucks is out too, because of the interaction caused by the mass of the trailer being pulled.
 These facts cause most owners to resort to using the mirror mounts; no doubt the worst place in terms of ground plane losses.
 No amount of ground straps will negate this premise, even though some operators will disagree.

 Another place you almost never see antennas mounted is atop the fuel tank foot rail.
 Although on some models the streamline fairing covers the tanks, it is nonetheless the largest metal mass one can easily mount an antenna over on some OTR trucks.

 On some older models, the cowl is steel, and somewhat wider than the one shown left on the Volvo.
 This points out the fact, that no two models are the same, even between model years!
-Adding insult, the lack of a full-metal body, and the requisite long factory wiring harnesses increases the likelihood of RFI ingress.
+Adding insult, the lack of a full-metal body, and the requisite long factory wiring harnesses increases the likelihood of RFI ingress and egress.
 This means that extra care must be used when routing wires, especially low current control wiring (i.e.: remotely tuned antenna cabling).
 Therefore, the liberal use of split beads is a given.

 As stated above, the biggest issue OTR and RV owners face, is the lack of a decent mounting location.
 This fact exacerbates both ground plane and shunt (capacitance) losses.
 Add in the higher ground clearance, the lack of a metal body, and they end up being less of a ground plane than your average sedan.
 Unless, of course, it is made out of aluminum like an Airstream®.
-We should be so lucky!
+We should all be so lucky!

-On smaller, Van-based RVs, the right front fender area becomes one of the few options.
+KE5DKMOn smaller, Van-based RVs, the right front fender area becomes one of the few options.
 The mounting bracket shown at right, was designed by Hal "Red" Wilson, W5BUF (ex KE5DKM), for his E-350 Ford-based RV.
 The camera was canted, so the antenna doesn't look vertical in the photo, but it is.
 The bracket is sturdy enough to hold any reasonable antenna.

 Some RV owners install their HF antennas on the rear ladder.
 This is a less than desirable location, unless the body is metal.
 When it isn't, not only are ground plane losses higher, the likelihood of common mode drastically increases.